mahananaka/proj3-anagrams/README.md

 * bash ./configure
 * make run

-The program should then sit idle and wait for page request.
-The default port is port 5000, to get the main page http://<serverip>:5000/ or if you're on the server machine http://localhost:5000/.
-To stop the program use ctrl+c.
+The program should then sit idle and wait for page requests.
+The default port is port 5000, to get the main page surf to http://< serverip >:5000/ or if you're on the server machine http://localhost:5000/.
+To stop the program at any time use ctrl+c.

 ## Tests
 Several automated test file were written to test the game's underlying framework.